isi-mube/mbappe-project/README.md

 The value of the metric MSE is  0.2695
 MAE =  0.4056

 The **choice** of using **ElasticNet** over Linear Regression was not strictly required and initially happened by **mistake**.
-As a result, our updated model produced slightly more realistic outcomes compared to the previous Linear Regression model, which returned perfect predictions (R2 of 1.0).
+As a result, our updated model produced slightly more realistic outcomes compared to the previous [v1](https://github.com/isi-mube/iron-labs/tree/main/project-mbappe) Linear Regression model, which returned perfect predictions (R2 of 1.0).

-v1/v2 comparision:
+`v1/v2` ** detailed comparision**:
 * R2 increased from 0.9908 to 0.9927, a 0.0019 improvement.
 The updated model now explains 99.27% of the variance in the target variable, up from 99.08%.
 * RMSE decreased by 0.0273, from 0.5464 to 0.5191, indicating better performance in the updated model.
 * MSE decreased by 0.0290, from 0.2985 to 0.2695, suggesting improved model performance.